kech19/SQL-/README.md

 Obtaining gender data on more patients will allow better customer segmenation based on gender.
 Analysis of routes taken by Carrier B, weight of products could and distance to delivery could help figure out why it had the highest shipping costs.

-I made extensive use of the following functions:
-*	JOINS
-*	WINDOW FUNCTIONS
-* AGGREGATE FUNCTIONS
-* CTE
 The data was obtained from Kaggle.

 #### COMPANY LAYOFFS PROJECTS